 How to Make Your Crowdfunding Ask

-I love when people ask me for money, you know why?
+I love it when people ask me for money, you know why?
 It means they think I have enough money to give!
 You might be surprised at how many people feel flattered by the request to donate.
 Still, it can be daunting to ask for money if you’ve never done it before and if you’re new to fundraising, but it doesn’t have to be.
-Here’s how you can overcome your fear of asking for money and make your crowdfunding ask!
+Here’s how to overcome your fear of asking for money and make your crowdfunding ask!

 Be Prepared